ryouze/hate-speech-detection/README.md

     ```

 6. **Unpack the datasets**:
-    Use the `unpack_datasets.py` script to unpack the BAN-PL `.zip` files into the `datasets` directory as CSV files.
+    Use the `prepare_datasets.py` script to prepare the datasets, storing the results as CSV files in the `datasets` directory.
     ```bash
-    python3 scripts/unpack_datasets.py
+    python3 scripts/prepare_datasets.py
     ```

 After successful setup, you can proceed to the next section.